freeCodeCamp/freeCodeCamp/guide/english/python/index.md

 The `objects` parameter is prefixed with a `*` which indicates that the function will take an arbitrary number of arguments for that parameter.

 ## Things you can do with python
-As stated python is a general purpose language.
+As stated, python is a general purpose language.
 You can use it to do anything you like but one of the major uses of python is in machine learning and artificial intelligence.
 It is also a popular language in web development with some amazing frameworks like [Django](https://www.djangoproject.com/) and [flask](http://flask.pocoo.org/).
 It is also a popular scripting language.
 With its easy to read syntax it is becoming one the most popular programming languages growing rapidly in different fields.

 ## Want to learn more?